 Tuesday, 18 February 2025

-Phang Nga
+Phang Nga United

 Phang Nga FC was formed in 2009 to represent the province of the same name in southern Thailand, located north of Krabi and Phuket.
 The club entered the third-tier Regional League Division 2 Southern Region for the 2010 season.

-A decline followed, with tenth in 2014 and bottom place in 2015.
-A slight improvement the following season helped them avoid automatic relegation, but problems were emerging both on and off the pitch.
+Progress continued with fourth-place finishes before a decline followed, with tenth in 2014 and bottom place in 2015.
+A slight improvement in the following season helped them avoid automatic relegation, but problems were emerging both on and off the pitch.

 When Thai football restructured for 2017, Phang Nga were placed in Thai League 4 but later failed to meet licensing requirements and were excluded from the system.
 An attempted return under the name Phangnga United in the Amateur League was unsuccessful.

 A new Phang Nga United side was formed in 2025, along with its own academy, with ambitions of reaching Thai League 3 via the Semi-Pro League.
+The club quickly built a connection with the Phang Nga municipality and community.

 My visit

-Thursday 9th January 2025
+Stadium Visit - Thursday 9th January 2025

 When an opportunity knocks, I am not the type to let it go begging, and so it was on this glorious Thursday lunchtime as I was sitting in the back of a car driven by a local man who was offering a taxi service on the latest leg of our tour of Laos and Thailand.

-He had delivered us to the boat pier so that we could enjoy the incredible delights of Panyee Island, which included a floating football pitch, before he collected us once again.
+He had earlier delivered us to the boat pier so that we could enjoy the incredible delights of Panyee Island, which included a floating football pitch, before he collected us once again.
 This time, he took us somewhere that sold the best type of local food, which my wife Taew bought for our tea.

 Like so many in Thailand, it was for the community to use.
 But this one was a bit special.
 It had covered stands facing each other across the track and pitch, both in pristine condition, but the outstanding feature was the backdrop.